Organisms

 to the intervention of a bird, a new beehive might be established.

-A lichen appears to be a single type of organism, but the lichens are
+A lichen appears to be a single type of organism, but lichens are

 Emeritus, Institute for Cancer Research, Fox Chase Cancer Center, and